-Williams syndrome (WS) is a genetic condition that is present at birth and can affect anyone.
-It is characterized by medical problems, including cardiovascular disease, developmental delays, and learning challenges.
-These often occur side by side with striking verbal abilities, highly social personalities and an affinity for music.
+According the Williams Syndrome Association (williams-syndrome.org), Williams syndrome (WS) is a genetic condition that is present at birth and can affect anyone.
+Approximately 30,000 individuals in the United States are affected by this disorder.
+It is characterized by medical problems, including cardiovascular disease, developmental delays, and learning challenges, which often occur side by side with striking verbal abilities, highly social personalities and an affinity for music.

 WS affects 1 in 10,000 people worldwide – an estimated 20,000 to 30,000 people in the United States.
 It is known to occur equally in both males and females and in every culture.